 In the event that the User or any of its Authorised Users provides 6clicks with any Feedback regarding the Platform, the User grants (and must ensure any of its relevant Authorised Users grant) to 6clicks a worldwide, irrevocable, perpetual, sub-licensable, transferable, royalty-free licence to use any such Feedback for any purpose and without any obligation or compensation to the User or any of its Authorised Users.

 3.6 Marketplace Transactions

-6clicks is not party to, and has no obligations under, any Marketplace Transaction, and the User releases 6clicks and its Personnel from any Claim arising out of or in connection with any Transaction (except to the extent the Claim arises due to a breach of this Agreement by 6clicks or negligence by 6clicks), including any Claim regarding the quality or fitness for purpose of the Products the subject of the Marketplace Transaction.
+6clicks is not party to, and has no obligations under, any Marketplace Transaction, and the User releases 6clicks and its Personnel from any Claim arising out of or in connection with any Transaction (except to the extent the Claim arises due to a breach of this Agreement by 6clicks or the fraud, gross negligence or wilful misconduct of 6clicks), including any Claim regarding the quality or fitness for purpose of the Products the subject of the Marketplace Transaction.

 4. User Obligations

 4.1 General Obligations